Skip to main content

 Give users a real USD account number that receives ACH transfers and holds a stablecoin balance.

-Fund a wallet with cash-in, hold a USDC balance, and withdraw to a bank account.
+Fund a wallet with cash or bank rails, hold a USDC balance, and withdraw back to a bank account.

 Fiat in one country, fiat delivered in another, settled via Polygon in seconds.